chorpler/OnSiteXOldAlpha/src/domain/workorder.time_start,time_end.logic.md

+# How peculiar!
+Someone deleted this whole file and smacked Mike, just for fun!
 # Calcs for start and end time

 Note: Do not use "moment" functions anywhere near this as this will be converted into some sort of date object. sst = 0       // shift start time
 tpsst: string // tech profile shift start time ex: "6 PM"
 tsst: number  // tech shift start time ex: 18
 rhs: number   // report hours
 rst: number   // report start time
 ret: number   // report end time
 rsts: number  // report start time string
 rets: number  // report end time string

 Shift start time, sst, should be calculated from 0 as a number rather than a date function.
 The number of hours for a shift starts at 0.
 As reports are added, the repair times are added.  (i.e. 3 + 5 + 3...) and returned as shift length, sl